By Mike Ye × Ella (AI) · TrailGenic™ Field Evidence Layer

 Primary Field Peaks

-The majority of TrailGenic's longitudinal physiological data is built on repeated ascents of these peaks — chosen for elevation range, proximity, and protocol scalability.
+The majority of TrailGenic’s hiking evidence is built on repeated ascents of these routes and peaks — chosen for elevation range, accessibility, terrain variety, protocol scalability, and longitudinal comparison value.

 Mount Baldy